kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 	- Why Async?
 User get action completed immediately
 	- Drawback: refresh news feed after unfollow, the tweets are still there for a short time, but will be erased eventually
 - How to store "likes"
-	- Tweet Table (id, user_id, content, created_at, like_nums, comment_nums, retweet_nums)
+	- Tweet Table (id, user_id, content, created_at, like_nums, comment_nums, retweet_nums) where like_nums could be de-normalized as
+	- Like Table: (id, user_id, tweet_id, created_at)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTc4NTcyNDgzLC0xMjEzNzg5ODY1LC03NT
+eyJoaXN0b3J5IjpbMzU2MjQxODAwLC0xMjEzNzg5ODY1LC03NT
 k3ODgxNTQsLTE0ODg0NDg4MzgsLTM2ODExOTU5OSwtODEwMzA1
 OTM1LC0yMDg4NzQ2NjEyXX0=
 -->